 Office: Armory 1B41

-Professor Mike McDevitt teaches graduate and undergraduate courses in media ethics, political communication, research methods, and news writing.
-He joined the faculty in 2001 after teaching at the University of New Mexico.
+Professor Mike McDevitt teaches courses in political communication, research methods and media ethics.
+He joined the CU faculty in 2001 after teaching at the University of New Mexico.

-He holds a BA in political science from the University of California at Berkeley, a MA in journalism and mass communication from San Jose State, and a PhD in communication from Stanford.
+He holds a BA in political science from the University of California at Berkeley and a PhD in communication from Stanford.
 He returned to Stanford in 2015 as a visiting scholar in the Center on Adolescence in the Graduate School of Education.